Even in Japan, it would be difficult to find a garden of this quality, says Sadafumi Uchiyama, a national garden consultant.

 Just Ask!

-pause, pause before the individual garden descriptions.
+pause, pause, pause, before the individual garden descriptions.

 Chisen-kaiyu-shiki)